2018 Young Leaders Program

 You are here

-The Northeast Asia Economic Forum (NEAEF) has been conducting its annual Young Leaders Training and Research Program in Regional Cooperation and Development since 2006.
-NEAEF is pleased to announce its 10th Young Leaders Program (YLP) from August 14 through August 29, 2015 in Tianjin and Beijing, China.
+The Northeast Asia Economic Forum (NEAEF), with support from the Freeman Foundation, has been conducting its annual Young Leaders Training and Research Program in Regional Cooperation and Development since 2006.
+NEAEF is pleased to announce its 13th Young Leaders Program (YLP) from July 24 – August 11, 2018 in Japan.
 Those dates do not include travel time.

 The main goals of the Young Leaders Program are to: